cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-### Django for GraphQL

-:o: i am confused, now we do this again?

-For the purpose of this example, we will use Django as Python web
-framework.
-Django is a popular Python web framework which already
-comes with a lot of boilerplate code.
-It is mature and has a very
-large community.
-It has inbuilt support for Object Relational Mapping
-which is based on Database Code-First approach.
-Please refer
-[@www-djangoproject] for more Django information.

 ### GraphQL server implementation :o:

-:o: it os not explained wht you actually do .... a general discussion
-about what the purpose of the example is is missing.
-Speeling and
-grammar does not use a and the.
+Clients can request for data to GraphQL server via GraphQL queries.
+They can also use mutations to insert data into GraphQL server's database.
+Django follows the principle of separating different modules in a project

-Django seperates a project into apps.
-Here we will have one app for
+into apps.
+For this example, we will have two apps, one for Users and
-Users and one for Repos.
-To simplify our demo we decided not to use a
-backend such as MongoDB but instead use SQLite.
+one for Repositories.
+For the demo purpose, we have decided not use  backend such as MongoDB but instead we will use SQLite.

+Django provides `startapp` utility to create blank app with some
+biolerplate code.
-Go to root dir of project and execute following command
+Go to root dir of project and execute the following command which will

-:o: not explained what thsi does
+create an app for repository.

 ```bash
 python manage.py startapp repository
 ```

-Open `Repositories/models.py` and add following line
+Now open `Repositories/models.py` and add the Repository model class.

 ```python
 class Repository(models.Model):